top of page

 Economic Indicators Pointing to a Slowdown

-The Canadian trucking sector has been facing mounting challenges since the pandemic, but recent economic data reveal a more sustained industry slump.
-Indicators include:
+The Canadian trucking sector has faced significant challenges since the pandemic began.
+Recent economic data indicates a more prolonged industry slump.
+The key reasons for this downturn include:

 • Decreased freight volumes